Age and health concerns about Joe Biden: Post-presidency (2025–present)

-In response to claims and revelations from the book Original Sin about Biden, comedian Jon Stewart on The Daily Show opined, "There was no cover-up – poll after poll showed vast majorities of the public thought Biden was too old and too out of it to run again.
+Sullivan denied the book's allegations that Biden failed to recall his name.
+Chris Meagher, a spokesperson for Biden, said, "We continue to await anything that shows where Joe Biden had to make a presidential decision or where national security was threatened or where he was unable to do his job.
+In fact, the evidence points to the opposite—he was a very effective president".
+Another claim from Original Sin is that Biden aides had discussed the possible need for Biden to use a wheelchair if he were to win a second term.
+Biden's personal physician, Dr. Kevin O'Connor, privately warned Biden aides that "a wheelchair might be necessary for what could be a difficult recovery" if Biden were to have "a bad fall" in 2023 or 2024.
+In response to claims from the book Original Sin about Biden, comedian Jon Stewart on The Daily Show opined, "There was no cover-up—poll after poll showed vast majorities of the public thought Biden was too old and too out of it to run again.
 Dean Phillips mounted an entire primary campaign because of it.
 He along with most of the public knew it was a bad idea for Biden to run.
 We knew it."

-In June 2025, Barack Obama's former physician, Jeffrey Kuhlman, said in an interview that Biden's doctor should have given Biden a cognitive test during his final year as president because of his age contending that the results would have helped the White House and the public understand whether Biden was up to serving another four years.
+Barack Obama's former physician, Jeffrey Kuhlman, said in a June 2025 interview that Biden's doctor should have given Biden a cognitive test during his final year as president because of his age, contending that the results would have helped the White House and the public understand whether Biden was up to serving another four years.

-On June 26, 2025, comedian and actor Dana Carvey said that impersonating former President Biden during the 50th season of Saturday Night Live was a challenge because he said he believed Biden "was compromised mentally."

-On July 8, 2025, Tyler Pager, one of the co-authors of 2024: How Trump Retook the White House and the Democrats Lost America, wrote an article containing excerpts of the book in The New York Times.
-The article was entitled "How Insularity Defined the Last Stages of Biden's Career", and said that Biden's aides never had him directly meet with his campaign's pollsters until after his poor debate performance with Trump.
-Pager said this was part of a pattern of not only covering up Biden's age and health, but Biden himself being insulated from receiving accurate information that the public viewed him as too old to run again.
+Tyler Pager, one of the co-authors of 2024: How Trump Retook the White House and the Democrats Lost America, wrote a July 8, 2025 article containing excerpts of the book in The New York Times.
+Entitled "How Insularity Defined the Last Stages of Biden's Career" the article said that Biden's aides never had him directly meet with his campaign's pollsters until after his poor debate performance against Trump.
+Pager said this practice was part of a pattern of not only covering up Biden's age and health, but of insulating Biden from receiving accurate information that the public believed him to be too old to run again.